hichamomh/Python-labs/Labs/Lab3/README.md

 Your aswers will be evaluated depending on:
 1. Numerical correctness
 2. Implementation clarity (documentation, relevance of the comments)
-3. Unit-tests developed whenever appropriate (correctness, relevance)
-4. Answers to the questions and overall presentation of the Jupyter notebook.
+3. Answers to the questions and overall presentation of the Jupyter notebook.

 ## Submission Guidelines